History of Long Branch

 Long Branch survived the Civil War, the Reconstruction era, the Great Depression, and two world wars.
 Named a Virginia Historic Landmark in 1968 and listed in the National Register of Historic Places in 1969, Long Branch is significant for its relation to national, regional, and local historical narratives.

 In 1788, Robert Carter Burwell, a descendant of Robert “King” Carter, inherited the land sitting along a stream known as Long Branch in Clarke County, Virginia.
-Using the labor of enslaved people, Burwell started a wheat plantation on the land he inherited.
+Using the labor of enslaved people, Burwell started a wheat plantation on 600 acres of land he inherited and co-farmed with adjoining land owned by his sister and brother in-law, called Rosney.
 About twenty years later, around 1810, he began to construct a mansion on the site.
-Burwell, along with the help of a local builder-architect, designed and constructed the house following the classical principles suggested to him by Benjamin Henry Latrobe, architect of the U.S. Capitol, in a letter dated July 21, 1811.
-Latrobe recommended that Burwell include a servant’s staircase and that the dining room and chamber be oriented to the south side of the house.
+Burwell, along with the help of a local builder-architect, designed and constructed the house in the Federal style.
+He sought out comments on his design from Benjamin Henry Latrobe, architect of the U.S. Capitol, in letters dated July 1811.
+Latrobe's recommendations included adding a second servant’s staircase and that the dining room and chamber be oriented to the south side of the house, which are in place today.

 In 1842, Hugh M. Nelson paid $32,000 for Long Branch, and by the late 1840s, he oversaw a series of updates and changes to the home and plantation.
-Hugh and his wife Adelaide enclosed the loggia making a larger “kitchen” space and oversaw a comprehensive Greek revival renovation which included construction of the spiral staircase, interior trim and doors based on the designs of architect Minard Lafever, new windows and window casings, and both north and south columned porticos.
+Hugh and his wife Adelaide enclosed the loggia making a larger “kitchen” space and oversaw a comprehensive Greek revival renovation which included construction of the central hall's spiral staircase, interior window and door trim based on the designs of architect Minard Lafever, new windows and window casings, and both north and south columned porticos.

 Hugh, one of Clarke County’s delegates to the Virginia secession convention, was a pro-Union delegate as were many residents of the Valley.
 All of Hugh’s speeches from the debates survive, including an impassioned speech concerning the impact of a war on his native region: